 Bourne & Hollingsworth Buildings

 Bourne and Hollingsworth is always a good idea.
-Pop in to their stunning greenhouse and try the delicious two-dish weekend brunch menu.
-Choose from dishes like the B&H Huevos Benedictos (chorizo, avocado, bearnaise sauce, and pico de gallo on a toasted English muffin) and their Vegan Falafel Burger (with beetroot, hummus, cucumber and mint yoghurt, sriracha dressing and French fries).
-And if you’re after something sweet, we thoroughly recommend following up with the B&H Stacked Pancakes with toasted hazelnuts and caramelised banana.
+Pop into their stunning greenhouse and try the delicious two-dish weekend brunch menu.
+Choose from dishes like the B&H Huevos Benedictos (chorizo, avocado, bearnaise sauce, and pico de gallo on a toasted English muffin) and their Raclette Cheeseburger (with a brioche bun, burger relish, pickles, red onion and French fries).
+And if you’re after something sweet, we thoroughly recommend following up with the B&H Stacked Pancakes with cocoa nibs and banana.

 WHERE: 42 NORTHAMPTON ROAD, CLERKENWELL, EC1R 0HU